-Utah TOD Deed Form – Summary
+Utah Transfer on Death Deed Form

-How a Utah TOD Deed Form Works
+Get a Customized Utah TOD Deed Today

 A Utah transfer-on-death deed form (often called a TOD deed form) is a new form of deed authorized by the Utah legislature on May 8, 2018.
 A Utah TOD deed form works much like a payable-on-death or transfer-on-death designation on a bank account.
 It allows the property owner to designate one or more beneficiaries to inherit the property at death.
 A TOD deed form has two primary benefits: